liamwang/case-insensitive-binder/README.md

 # Case-Insensitive Dynamic Model Binder

-This an ASP.NET Core dynamic model binder which implements binding dynamic type with case-insensitive properties.
+This is an ASP.NET Core dynamic model binder which implements binding dynamic type with case-insensitive properties.

 ## Installation